Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/barplot-1.png" style="display: block; margin: auto;" />

-ADD COMMENTS ON THE GRAPH
+We can deduce some useful information by looking at these plots.

+For example, we can notice that variables such as "Saturated_Fat", "Dietary_Fibre", "Vitamin_C", and "Iron" are typically either absent or present in small quantities in the beverages.
+In particular, the frequency of these variables rapidly diminishes as their levels increase.
+On the other hand, the variables "Calories", "Total_Fat", "Trans_Fat", and "Total_Carbohydrates" show a wide range of values across different beverage types, going from high levels in some beverages to minimal amounts in others.

+We can further observe that the distribution of "Vitamin_A" appears to be more evenly spread among the different levels in various beverages, while instead "Caffeine" plot is interesting as it exhibits three distinct peaks in frequency.

 ### Beverages Barplot

-We create a barplot to visualize the distribution of the 'Beverage_category' variable and the 'Beverage_prep' variable in order to understand the most common beverages and preparation methods.
+As previously anticipated, bar plots also allows us to see the distribution of categorical variables like "Beverage_category" and "Beverage_prep".
+In this way we can identify the most frequently occurring beverages and their preparation methods.

 ``` r